element-plus/element-plus/docs/en-US/component/select.md

 ## Footer of the dropdown

-You can customize the header of the dropdown.
+You can customize the footer of the dropdown.

 ::: demo Use slot to customize the content.